fgaim/TiALD/README.md

 The Croissant metadata for TiALD dataset can be found at [TiALD.Croissant.json](./data/TiALD.Croissant.json).

-## Usage of TiALD Dataset
+## Intended Usage of TiALD Dataset

-### Intended Usage

-The dataset is designed to support:
+The dataset is solely designed to support:

 - Research in abusive language detection in low-resource languages
-- Context-aware abuse, sentiment, and topic modeling
+- Context-aware abusiveness, sentiment, and topic modeling
 - Multi-task and transfer learning with digraphic scripts
 - Evaluation of multilingual and fine-tuned language models